 116 Complaints – Not upheld

 A TV ad for Macmillan Cancer Support included fast-moving scenes of a father talking to his daughter, receiving chemotherapy, vomiting in a sink, sitting slumped in a bath, and crying in a car before being comforted by a nurse.
 People complained that the imagery was overly graphic and distressing to viewers.
-Though we understood some of the scenes, particularly the one in which the man vomited, were distressing to some viewers, we believed they served to illustrate the reality of living with cancer.
+Though the ASA understood some of the scenes, particularly the one in which the man vomited, were distressing to some viewers, it believed they served to illustrate the reality of living with cancer.
 The storyline of the ad and the service that Macmillan Cancer Support was advertising provided context.
-We believed it addressed the serious nature of the illness appropriately.
+The ASA believed it addressed the serious nature of the illness appropriately.
 Furthermore, scheduling restrictions meant it wouldn’t be shown around children’s programmes.

 10 Mars Chocolate UK Ltd (Maltesers)